Difference-in-Differences with Multiple Time Periods

+Given that our identification results are constructive, we propose easy-to-use plug-in type (parametric) estimators for the causal parameters of interest.
+Although the outcome regression, inverse probability weighting and doubly-robust estimands are equivalent from the identification point of view, they suggest different types of DiD estimators one can use in practice.
+Here, we note that using doubly-robust estimators can be particularly attractive as they rely on less stringent modeling conditions than the outcome regression and the inverse probability weighting procedures.

-In order to conduct asymptotically valid inference, we justify the use of a computationally convenient multiplier-type bootstrap procedure to obtain simultaneous confidence bands for the group-time average treatment effects.
-Unlike commonly used pointwise confidence bands, our simultaneous confidence bands asymptotically cover the \textit{entire path} of the group-time average treatment effects with probability $1-\alpha,$ and take into account the dependency across different group-time average treatment effects estimators.
+In order to conduct asymptotically valid inference, we justify the use of a computationally convenient multiplier-type bootstrap procedure.
+This approach can be used to obtain simultaneous confidence bands for the group-time average treatment effects.
+Unlike commonly used pointwise confidence bands, our simultaneous confidence bands asymptotically cover the \textit{entire path} of the group-time average treatment effects with {fixed probability} and take into account the dependency across different group-time average treatment effect estimators.